 Walk 1 minute, cross the road, and you will see Wong Nai Chung Reservoir.

-Tai Tam Country Trail is just west of the reservoir and the trail goes up Violet Hill.
+Tai Tam Country Trail is just west of the reservoir and up Violet Hill.
 But don’t go up this trail.

 Keep walking on Tai Tam Reservoir Road and pass the reservoir; you will see a path next to Hong Kong Parkview (a large residential building complex).
 This is the start of Wilson Trail Section 1, which is the start of the Violet Hill hike.